Today, technologies are developing at a fast pace, and both private individuals and businesses adopt them to accommodate their needs.

 - Allows to increase the overall efficiency of a network

-Comparing VLAN vs VPN
+Comparing VLAN Vs. VPN

-- VLANs are used by companies to group devices that are scattered across multiple physical locations into one broadcasting domain.
+- VLANs are used by companies to group devices that are scattered across multiple physical locations into one broadcast domain.
 VPNs are used for secure data transmission between two offices of one company or between offices of separate companies.
 It’s also used by individuals for their private needs.